SBG Manuscript Guidelines

-Prospective authors are responsible for ensuring that their manuscript meets SBG publication standards.
-These standards are described in detail below.
-In addition to following general style guidelines, submitters should also look at any specific guidelines for manuscripts in the category for which their submission is intended--e.g., Article, Point of View Essay, Film Review, Book Review, or Etcetera.
+Authors are responsible for ensuring that their manuscript meets SBG publication guidelines.
+We identify and describe the guidelines specific to SBG submissions in Section I (Items A-E) below.
+Authors should review and follow guidelines specific to manuscripts in the category for which their submission is intended--e.g., Article, Point of View Essay, Film Review, Book Review, or blog post.

 - Font, Spacing, and Margins

 - Citations in the Body of the Paper